Skip to content

 TL;DR

-This paper proposes ByteFlow Net, a tokenizer-free hierarchical byte-level language model that leverages information-theoretic coding rate to adaptively compress raw byte streams into semantic units, outperforming BPE baselines and existing byte-level architectures on both pretraining loss and downstream tasks.
+The authors propose ByteFlow Net, a hierarchical byte-level language model that operates without a tokenizer.
+It utilizes the information-theoretic metric of coding rate to adaptively compress raw byte streams into semantic units, outperforming BPE-based baselines and existing byte-level architectures in both pre-training loss and downstream tasks.

 Background & Motivation